 If your backsplash goes all the way to the end of a wall and continues on the other wall, look under the cabinets and notice if there's any sort of room up there as if the cabinet was too short and didn't get all the way to the wall.

 If that's the case, the best way to take care of that is to add extra rows of tile higher up as you see in the picture below.
 If the last row of tile at the top was not there, you would've seen yellow and brown paint leftovers on those walls.

-It's true - one needs to either bend over and look there to see that, but it can also be easily seen while sitting down or going up/down the stairs from the kitchen area, if any stairs exist at the right angle to expose this hidden area.
+It's true - one needs to either bend over and look there to see that, but it can also be easily seen while sitting down or going up/down the stairs from the kitchen area, if any stairs exist at the 'perfect' angle to expose this hidden area.

 When your tile installation is done, it has to dry at least over night depending on what kind of adhesive/thinset was used.